cobrown3/Cleaning-Data-Project/README.md

-# Cleaning-Data-Project
-Repo for Coursera Getting and Cleaning Data course project.

-# README for Coursera "Gettting and Cleaning Data" Course Project
+# README for Coursera "Getting and Cleaning Data" Course Project
 ### Accompanying run_analysis.R script for preparing UCI HAR data into a tidy and summarized dataset

 ### README describes the rationale and stepwise description of the data extraction and analysis processes